The Lost Village of Dode wedding photography

 “In an almost forgotten valley between Luddesdown and Holly Hill, astride the North Downs, the small Norman Church of Dode stands sentinel over the site of it’s former Village.”

 Situated at the end of a ‘no through road’ in the Kent countryside, Dode or Dowde is now the tiny 900-year-old Norman church, with coarsed flint walls, that used to serve a village wiped out by the Black Death in 1349.
 This is all that remains of that village.
 Deconsecrated now, the church lay forgotten and in ruins for centuries.
-Even after restoration at the end of the Victorian era, it took the efforts of its current owner to restore to it’s this condition.
+Even after restoration at the end of the Victorian era, it took the efforts of its current owner to restore it to this condition.
 A look, with straw on the floor and lit by candles, that would not appear too different to those unfortunate fourteenth-century villagers.
 Even today this is a peaceful, eerily quiet spot – so of course, it has to have some legends attached to it.
 Most notable is the ghost of the Dode child.
 The last survivor of the plague, a seven-year-old girl who took refuge within the church once the other villagers had died.
 She, it is said, died there and now haunts the venue, every seven years…..
-(I’ve looked through the images, but can’t see the face of a young girl peering around the wedding guests as they ate canapés. 😉 ) Local rumours suggest the odd bit of black magic rituals taking place here during it’s ‘in ruins’ days.
-(Pagan ceremonies do take place today within the stone circle ( modern) in the corner of the grounds)
+(I’ve looked through the images, but can’t see the face of a young girl peering around the wedding guests as they ate canapés) Now a wedding venue, you can even have a pagan wedding ceremony within the stone circle (modern) in the corner of the grounds.

 A lovely, intimate wedding with a personal and unique touch, for a great couple!
 It is hard to get a more unique wedding venue, certainly in the South-East of England than the lost village of Dode.